Charges dismissed against trucker who drove into George Floyd protest on 35W bridge

 While Vechirko didn't address the court during the brief hearing, one victim was allowed to provide a statement.

-Bennett Hertz of Minneapolis, a protester on the bridge that day, talked about the ongoing trauma he experiences from the event, saying he still has nightmares and jumps out of his skin when he hears fireworks or a car backfire.
-Hertz called it a "miracle" that no one was killed that day.
+Bennett Hartz of Minneapolis, a protester on the bridge that day, talked about the ongoing trauma he experiences from the event, saying he still has nightmares and jumps out of his skin when he hears fireworks or a car backfire.
+Hartz called it a "miracle" that no one was killed that day.

 Koch acknowledged that, saying, "I don't think anybody looking at that would have taken any bet that no one would be seriously injured."